 See Owen Hulatt, ed., Aesthetic and Artistic Autonomy (London: Bloomsbury, 2013).

-After a library job from 1958 to 1960 following her graduation at Smith College in art, Lippard was freelancing for MoMa as curator of travelling exhibitions and a writer.
-She was also involved in Primary Structures as research assistant and befriended with McShine.
+After working as a librarian from 1958 to 1960 following her graduation in art from Smith College, Lippard freelanced for MoMA as curator of traveling exhibitions and a writer.
+She was also involved in Primary Structures as a research assistant and befriended McShine.
 See Cornelia Butler, “Women – Concept – Art: Lucy R. Lippard’s Numbers Shows,” in From Conceptualism to Feminism: Lucy Lippard’s Numbers Shows 1969–74, ed.Cornelia Butler (Köln: Walther König, 2012), 19 f.

-Valeria Schulte-Fischedick criticizes the categorization of such practices labelled as Postminimalism, Anti-Form, or Process-Art by traditional historiography of post-war art as a subcategory or as being developed in response to Minimal Art, minimizing their impact.
-Working against juxtapositions of hard vs. soft, rigid/geometric vs. formless, formalism vs. personal or social subjects, often resulting in male/female binaries, which seem to be inherent in such a reading, Schulte-Fischedick considers the formlessness of Post-Minimalism not as the female counterpart of Minimalism, but as an independent exploration of form and their focus on tactile material surfaces as part of a general interest in sensuality and sexual liberalization in the 1960s.
+Valeria Schulte-Fischedick criticizes the categorization of such practices labelled as postminimalism, anti-form, or process art by traditional historiography of post-war art into subcategories of, or as being developed in response to, minimal art, thereby reducing their impact.
+Working against juxtapositions of hard vs. soft, rigid/geometric vs. formless, formalism vs. personal or social subjects, which often resulted in male/female binaries seemingly inherent in such a reading, Schulte-Fischedick considers the formlessness of post-minimalism not as the female counterpart of minimalism, but as an independent exploration of form and tactile material surfaces, as part of a general interest in sensuality and sexual liberalization in the 1960s.
 See Schulte-Fischedick, “Something you bump into,” 10 ff.